3cology/3d_inverse_renderer/README.md

 ### 3D computer vision simulator in Blender + Python

-*3D models with geometry, diffuse, normals, and roughness rendered in simulator:*
 ![](https://github.com/3cology/3D_computer_vision_simulator/blob/master/media/3d_computer_vision_simulator.png)

+*A simulation system for generated per-view physically-based rendered 3D model outputs, including geometry, diffuse, normals, and roughness.*
+The system is designed to support AI and 3D computer vision researchers developing inverse rendering systems, for shaping a photorealistic 3D metaverse.
 Instructions for installing and developing on the simulator, with optics and photonics modeled after the Iris 3D scanning system by 3co.

 #### Install via Command Line Terminal